tbayryyev/CS-546-group50/README.md

 Welcome to Find A Doctor!
 A website that allows you to search for doctors aswell as look at their reviews and comments.

 # How to run
-1. Clone the repository using git and then install the needed packages using:
+1. Clone the repository using git or download a zip of it and then install the needed packages using:
 ```
 npm install
 ```